 Int'l media praises Vietnamese food inspired on Covid-19

-The Hanoitimes - Coronavirus-shaped burger and dragon fruit baguettes made by Vietnam were featured and praised in world media outlet.
+Coronavirus-shaped burger and dragon fruit baguettes made by Vietnam were featured and praised in world media outlet.

 Recent articles on CNN and Reuters gave compliments to the Vietnamese chefs for the efforts to cheer up people in the coronavirus pandemic.